-- The Accessibility Services Coordinator will consider requests for college housing accommodations promptly.
-However, if the request for accommodation is made after the established deadlines have lapsed; it cannot be guaranteed that Wilson College will be able to meet the individual’s accommodation needs during the first semester or term of occupancy.
+- The Housing Committee will consider requests for college housing accommodations.
+However, if the request for an accommodation is made after the established deadlines have lapsed; it cannot be guaranteed that Wilson College will be able to meet the individual’s accommodation needs during the first semester or term of occupancy.

 - Typically, residence halls are environments in which large groups of students live.
-This leads to noise, etc. Rooms are not designed as academic spaces; as such, students needing a quiet study space should use the library or other quiet spaces.
+This leads to noise, etc. Rooms are not designed as academic spaces; as such, students needing a quiet study space should use the library or other quiet spaces on campus.

-- Accommodations are reserved for individuals whose documentation illustrates clear and substantial need for a particular living environment or location.
-If a student seeks accommodations related to more than one disability, more than one professional may need to be involved in providing documentation.
+- If a student seeks accommodations related to more than one disability, more than one professional may need to be involved in providing documentation.

 - In some cases, students may need to choose between their preferences for roommates or room type and the documented special request in order for the Director of Residence Life to make the best housing placement possible.
-In some cases, students may be placed on a wait list for rooms that meet their need and preference.
+In some cases, students may be placed on a wait list for rooms that meet their need.

 - Requests for housing accommodations must be renewed on an annual basis.

 Housing Accommodation Request Process